 Neighborhood Streets Silver Springs community planning

-The City of Calgary is testing a Neighbourhood Streets pilot policy with the goal of creating local streets where neighbours can connect and have access to safe travel options, no matter their age or ability.
-As part of the Neighbourhood Streets Program, The City is working with the Silver Springs Community Association (SSCA) to improve streets in your neighbourhood for everyone to travel safely.
+The City of Calgary piloted a Neighbourhood Streets Policy in eight communities to develop a version that would best support local streets where neighbours can connect and have access to safe travel options, no matter their age or ability.
+The City has been working with the Silver Springs Community Association to improve streets in your neighbourhood for everyone to travel safely, and to learn about supporting communities that are very engaged in making their communities safer and greener.

 This project includes: